AlejandroDev69/Free-Service/README.md

 # What is this?
 This is a free file app that allowes you to help, you can add apps, save then and text documents!
 Feel free to do anything!
+# !
+READ SETUP.Obj !
+Please read that file for more things!